George’s Gateway Club at Lake Tahoe

 The Park Tahoe Casino in 1978

-Park Tahoe 1978 Post Card above is copyright RTSI The Park Tahoe, 1978, what an awesome location for a casino.
-The Park was around for a couple years before becoming Caesar's Tahoe when management found they had no ability to run the property profitably.
-When I arrive, I didn’t care about the casino names or...
-Continue Reading →
+Park Tahoe 1978 Post Card above is copyright RTSI The Park Tahoe, 1978, what an excellent location for a casino.
+The Park operated for a couple of years before becoming Caesar’s Tahoe, when management found they could not run the property profitably.
+When I arrived, I didn’t care about the casino names or what they … Read more

 Lake Tahoe’s Beautiful – Fewer Gamblers

 So, what exactly is the scoop here, you might ask?
 I would have to say that I have sold out.
-I've been busy, working a regular job and ignoring my blog, and my articles, and my books, and blah, blah, blah.
-Now if you want to know about Lake Tahoe, well, I've got nothing for...
-Continue Reading →
+I’ve been busy working a regular job and ignoring my blog, my articles, my books, and blah, blah, blah.
+Now, if you want to know about Lake Tahoe, well, I’ve got nothing for you but … Read more

 The Tahoe Mariner